nhab/Focus/README.md

   list      (parent,css);                 // appends a 'ul' list element listItem  (parent,text,css);        // appends a 'LI' item to the list

+  var fnWizPages=[];//an array of functions that create pages wizard    (parent,i)            //a recursive function which start by calling to wizard(parent,0) onload.it uses fnWizPages

-  Clear(node) ;                    //Clears all child nodes of the element
+  Clear(node) ;                    //Clears all child nodes of the element AddHtml2Body(parent,sHtml);     //Appends a peice of html code to the document.body Addscript2Head(scriptUrl);      //Adds a script referencing url to the Head of current HTML
 ```